-This information is issued by SEI Investments (Europe) Limited ("SIEL") 1st Floor, Alphabeta, 14-18 Finsbury Square, London EC2A 1BR, United Kingdom.
-This document and its contents are directed only at persons who have been categorised by SIEL as a Professional Client for the purposes of the FCA Conduct of Business Sourcebook.
+This brochure is issued and approved by SEI Investments (Europe) Ltd ("SIEL") 1st Floor, Alphabeta, 14-18 Finsbury Square, London EC2A 1BR.
+This brochure and its contents are directed only at persons who have been categorised by SIEL as a Professional Client, for the purposes of the FCA Conduct of Business Sourcebook.
 SIEL is authorised and regulated by the Financial Conduct Authority.